chumbalabs/kemi/kemi-crypto/README.md

 The application uses the CoinGecko API to fetch cryptocurrency data.
 You can use the free tier, but it has rate limits.
 For better performance, consider getting an API key from [CoinGecko](https://www.coingecko.com/en/api).

-### OpenAI API
+### Gemini AI API

-The AI market analysis feature requires an OpenAI API key.
-You can get one from [OpenAI's website](https://platform.openai.com/).
+The AI market analysis feature requires a Google Gemini API key.
+You can get one from [Google AI Studio](https://ai.google.dev/).

 ## Building for Production